 So to make sure you never miss a microbreak you need to set yourself a reminder to stop every half an hour and take a 5 minute break.

-However using your computer doesn't have to lead to back pain.
+However, using your computer doesn't have to lead to back pain.

-By getting your desk ergonomics right, sitting with a good posture, using an ergonomic chair, alternating between sitting and standing, and taking regular microbreaks you can be working more comfortably in no time.
+As by getting your desk ergonomics right, sitting with a good posture, using an ergonomic chair, alternating between sitting and standing, and taking regular microbreaks you can be working more comfortably in no time.

 So don't allow your back to crash and burn at the computer.